Sydney McLaughlin-Levrone: University of Kentucky

-In November 2016, McLaughlin signed a National Letter of Intent to attend the University of Kentucky and compete for their track and field program.
+In November 2016, McLaughlin-Levrone signed a National Letter of Intent to attend the University of Kentucky and compete for their track and field program.

-In March 2018, she set the world junior 400-meter record of 50.36 s at the 2018 NCAA Division I Indoor Track and Field Championships.
-On May 13, McLaughlin broke the collegiate and NCAA record in the 400 m hurdles, running 52.75 s to win the event in her first SEC championship appearance.
+In March 2018, she set the world junior 400-meter record of 50.36 seconds at the NCAA Division I Indoor Track and Field Championships.
+On May 13, McLaughlin-Levrone broke the collegiate record in the 400 m hurdles, running 52.75 s to win the event in her first SEC championship appearance.

+On September 18, 2024, McLaughlin-Levrone was inducted into the University of Kentucky Athletic Hall of Fame.
+Although she attended the University for just one year and did not receive a degree, during her induction speech she told the audience: "I would not be the woman that I am had I not attended UK."

 Professional career

-In June 2018, after one year at Kentucky, she forfeited her eligibility to compete in college to turn professional, and signed a sponsorship deal with New Balance in October of the same year.
-After a bidding war, she got an estimated $1.5 million in annual base pay from New Balance.
-Instead of hiring an agent specializing in athletes, McLaughlin contracted with William Morris Endeavor, a firm that typically represents Hollywood stars.
+In June 2018, after one year at Kentucky, she forfeited her remaining eligibility to compete in college and turned professional, and signed a sponsorship deal with New Balance in October of the same year.
+Instead of hiring an agent specializing in athletes, McLaughlin-Levrone contracted with William Morris Endeavor, a firm that typically represents Hollywood stars.

-She is coached by controversial track coach Bob Kersee, whose successes have mainly been with female athletes.
+She is coached by track coach Bob Kersee, whose successes have mainly been with female athletes.

-Achievements
+2019

+At the World Athletics Championships, held between September 27 and October 6, 2019, in Doha, Qatar, McLaughlin-Levrone ran the 400 m hurdles in 52.23 s finishing in second place behind Dalilah Muhammad.
+She won every Diamond League she ran over 400 m hurdles that year, picking up wins in Oslo, Monaco, and the Diamond League Final in Zürich.

+2021

+In 2021, McLaughlin-Levrone defeated Muhammad at the Olympic Trials in Eugene, Oregon, setting a new world record in the process with her time of 51.90.
+Later, at the Olympic Games in Tokyo, McLaughlin-Levrone bettered her time to 51.46 to claim the Olympic gold.
+She later won a second gold as part of the women's 4 × 400 m relay.

+2022

+In 2022, McLaughlin-Levrone opened her season at the Penn Relays Carnival, dropping down in distance to the 100 m hurdles, which she won in 12.75 seconds.
+In June, she broke her own world record in the 400-Meter Hurdles again, running a time of 51.41 seconds during the USATF Championships at Hayward Field in Eugene.
+A month later at the World Championships, also at Hayward Field, she broke her own world record again with a time of 50.68 seconds and became the first woman to run the 400-Meter hurdles in under 51-seconds.
+She also won gold as part of the Women's 4 × 400 m relay, running the final leg.
+She ended her season by winning at the Gyulai István Memorial in Szekesfehervar, setting a European all-comers record of 51.68 seconds.